 Since my earliest scholarly publication, a group edition of Milton’s ‘Lycidas’ for Cambridge University Press (1975), I have published many essays and reviews in Britain, Italy, Norway, Finland, Australia and the United States.
 As well as with literature, these have dealt with queer politics, film and cultural studies.
 My main academic books are the 240,000-word A History of Gay Literature: The Male Tradition, commissioned by Yale University Press and published by them in 1998 (it was the first such history to be published); and Homintern: How Gay Culture Liberated the Modern World, published by Yale in 2016.

 From 2004 to 2013, I chaired the Gender Studies expert panel on the European Science Foundation's project to develop a European Reference Index for the Humanities (ERIH).
 I was a member of the peer review colleges of the European Science Foundation and the Arts and Humanities Research Council, assessing funding applications in gay and lesbian studies; and I was a strategic reviewer for the latter, the AHRC.
 I have been a Fellow of the Royal Society of Arts, and am a founding Fellow of the English Association.

 In 1989, my poem ‘First of May’ was a prize-winner in the Skoob/Index on Censorship poetry competition, judged by Sir Stephen Spender, Anne Stevenson and Jon Silkin.
 Spender asked to see more of my work and provided me with testimonials to help in getting it published.
 Carcanet published We Have the Melon in 1992.
 Thom Gunn had read it, and he enthusiastically endorsed it, too.
-My subsequent poetry collections are May I Say Nothing (1998), The District Commissioner’s Dreams (2002), Quidnunc (2007) and An Ordinary Dog (2011; shortlisted for the 2012 East Midlands Book Award), and Records of an Incitement to Silence (2021), all from Carcanet Press.
+My subsequent poetry collections are May I Say Nothing (1998), The District Commissioner’s Dreams (2002), Quidnunc (2007), An Ordinary Dog (2011; shortlisted for the East Midlands Book Award), and Records of an Incitement to Silence (2021), all from Carcanet Press.